yosh1/amazon-automation/README.md

 # Amazon Purchase Script

-Example: script to buy the PS5 on Amazon
+Example: script to buy the things on Amazon

 forked from yosh1/amazon-automation & druyang/amazon-PS5-automation